jax-ml/jax/docs/201/shard-map.md

 evaluate the applications of stages in parallel.
 Or we might use `ppermute` in parallelizing the evaluation of convolutional layers, where we shard over spatial axes and thus devices must communicate "halos" to each other.
-Or it may be used under-the-hood in tensor-parallel matrix multiplies.
+Or it may be used under the hood in tensor-parallel matrix multiplies.

 ### `all_to_all`